null-von-sushi/website-how-to-guoyu-shurufa/README.md

-# How to: Type Mandarin without wanting to commit sudoku
+# Chose your OS to get started
 ## Android
 ## Linux
 ## Windows